Help For Victims Of Race, Color and National Origin Harassment and Discrimination

-The diversity of American workplaces and neighborhoods is widely considered one of our country's most important strengths.
+The diversity of American workplaces and neighborhoods is widely considered one of our country’s most important strengths.
 Unfortunately, not everyone adheres to that belief.
-At times, individuals are subjected to discrimination based upon race, skin color or national origin.
+At times, individuals are subjected to racial discrimination based upon race, skin color, or national origin.

 Workplace discrimination based on race or national origin is prohibited by Title VII of the Civil Rights Act of 1964.
-Discrimination includes being terminated from a position or not being hired due to ethnic origin.
-It can also include being passed over for a promotion, denied benefits or denied work assignments due to race.
+Racial discrimination includes being terminated from a position or not being hired due to ethnic origin.
+It can also include being passed over for a promotion, denied benefits, or denied work assignments due to race.

 At the law office of Robert B. Landry III PLC, in Baton Rouge and New Orleans, we advocate aggressively for victims of race discrimination and other workplace discrimination infractions.
 These can be complicated cases to prove, requiring extensive documentation and a precise presentation.

 Discrimination may come in the form of ethnic slurs, offensive comments, racial jokes, or sometimes more subtle behavior.
 This can result in harassment or even constitute evidence of unlawful motives behind adverse workplace decisions.
 You should document such occurrences and contact us for assistance in protecting your rights.